Margani Bharat

-Margani Bharat is an Indian politician and actor, serving as a member of parliament to the 17th Lok Sabha from Rajahmundry Lok Sabha constituency, Andhra Pradesh.
-He won the 2019 Indian general election being a YSR Congress Party candidate.
+Margani Bharat is an Indian politician and actor, previously served as a Member of Parliament to the 17th Lok Sabha from Rajahmundry Lok Sabha constituency, Andhra Pradesh.
+He is the YSR Congress Party Parliament party Chief Whip from 2019 to 2024.He won the 2019 Indian general election being a YSR Congress Party candidate.
 He acted in the Telugu film Oye Ninne.
+He is considered to be a popular OBC Goud community leader of Andhra Pradesh.

+He suffered a heavy defeat in the 2024 Andhra Pradesh Assembly polls, trailing Adireddy Srinivas by more than 71,000 votes.